 In order to initialise the data storage to the correct size, a FieldMem

-is initailised by providing the IdxRange
+is initialised by providing the IdxRange

 on which the values are defined.